shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 6. Key Pair: `ssoid-key` (you created this earlier with your ssoid or username)
 7. IMPORTANT - Configuration: Use a cloud-init script to set a password for your Ubuntu instance.

-## Launch Linux instance; "machine-C" on network-2
+### Launch Linux instance; "machine-C" on network-2

-Use the following values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).
+Use the below values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `machine-C`
 2. Source Image: `Ubuntu-16-04` (no volumes)